wp-plugins/catalog/readme.txt

 4.2.9  Color of Parameter Values.
 Choose the color of values assigned to each parameter.

 4.2.10  Hyperlink color.
-Choose the color of hyperlinks appearing in the item cell (such as the “More” hyperlink).
+Choose the color of hyperlinks appearing in the item cell (such as the "More" hyperlink).

 4.2.11  Price Color.
 Choose the color of the product price.